 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from

-other medicines used to treat high blood pressure or heart conditions, including ACE inhibitors, angiotensin receptor blockers
+medicines used to treat high blood pressure and other heart problems (e.g. ACE inhibitors, angiotensin receptor antagonists

-diuretics, also known as fluid or water tablets
+and diuretics, also called fluid or water tablets)

 lithium, a medicine used to treat mood swings and some types of depression